-- For UnboundID Identity Data Store, this user should not automatically inherit the default set of root privileges, but instead should have exactly the following set of privileges: bypass-read-acl, config-read, lockdown-mode, proxied-auth, and stream-values. - For Sun Directory Servers, the account should be created below the cn=Root DNs,cn=config entry and the nsSizeLimit, nsTimeLimit, nsLookThroughLimit, and nsIdleTimeout values for the account should be set to -1.
+- For UnboundID Identity Data Store, this user should be a root user. - For UnboundID Identity Data Store, this user should not automatically inherit the default set of root privileges, but instead should have exactly the following set of privileges: bypass-read-acl, config-read, lockdown-mode, proxied-auth, and stream-values. - For Sun Directory Servers, the account should be created below the cn=Root DNs,cn=config entry and the nsSizeLimit, nsTimeLimit, nsLookThroughLimit, and nsIdleTimeout values for the account should be set to -1.
 You also need to create access control rules to grant the user account appropriate permissions within the server.
 The prepare-external-server tool handles all of this work automatically.